JohnTeBrown/Kronos-Moderation-System-/README.md

 ### Method 3: Filesystem

 1. Download the repository to your computer's file system.
-2. Install and use a plugin like [Rojo](https://rojo.space/) to compile Adonis into a `rbxmx` file.
+2. Install and use a plugin like [Rojo](https://rojo.space/) to compile Kronos into a `rbxmx` file.
     If using Rojo, you can run `rojo build /path/to/adonis -o Adonis.rbxmx` to build an `rbxmx`.
 3. Import the compiled model file into Studio.

 ℹ️ **Note:** By default, loaders compiled from the repository have [`DebugMode`](#🔧-debug-mode) enabled.

-**⚠️ Method 3 compiles the _bleeding edge_ version of Adonis, which may be not fully tested and is highly unstable.**
+**⚠️ Method 3 compiles the _bleeding edge_ version of Kronos, which may be not fully tested and is highly unstable.**

-### ⚙️ Configuring Adonis
+### ⚙️ Configuring Kronos

-Once you've inserted the Adonis loader into your game, open `Adonis_Loader` > `Config` > `Settings`, and change `settings.DataStoreKey` to something absolutely random (eg. `"2fgi02e)^Q"`).
-This is for security as it prevents serverside tampering with Adonis's datastores.
+Once you've inserted the Kronos loader into your game, open `Kronos_Loader` > `Config` > `Settings`, and change `settings.DataStoreKey` to something absolutely random (eg. `"2fgi02e)^Q"`).
+This is for security as it prevents serverside tampering with Kronos's datastores.

-You may then edit the Settings module to configure Adonis to suit your game.
+You may then edit the Settings module to configure Kronos to suit your game.
 Instructions and elaboration are provided within the Settings module.

 ### 🔧 Debug Mode